-Join Richard Harrington for an in-depth discussion in this video What is Programmed Auto mode?, part of Up and Running with the Sony Alpha a7 Series.
+Join Richard Harrington for an in-depth discussion in this video What is Programmed Auto mode?, part of Learning to Shoot with the Sony Alpha a7 Series.

 - If you'd like to step up from shooting in intelligent auto mode, the programmed auto mode of your camera can automatically adjust things like shutter speed and aperture based on a built in program.
 Now, this could be a very useful mode if you want to shoot snapshots or if you're dealing with really tough lightning.
 Or maybe, you just want the camera to do the hard work and you're just going to make a simple change to ISO.
 When shooting in programmed auto mode, the camera will determine both shutter speed and aperture.
 However, you're free to change a few things like the auto focus mode, the white balance settings allowing you to get custom white balances for artistic reasons or for solving lighting problems.

 You could change the ISO which is the sensitivity which is a great way to control noise or push the camera if shooting in lower light, and you could change the file format.
 So this is a nice way to graduate from the more basic automatic settings into something that's still fairly automatic.
 For example, you could choose the ISO, which will give you a lot more flexibility.
 I'd recommend 100 if you're shooting on a sunny day, maybe 400 if you're shooting inside under available light in an office or at a house, and perhaps 1,600 for shooting late at night or maybe a concert.